 Kids & Education

 Vermont Public continues our partnership with Vermont Agency of Education and Vermont Department of Libraries to meet the anywhere, anytime educational, social and emotional needs of Vermont children.
+This page is updated monthly with timely suggestions and materials.

 Vermont PBS and Agency of Education recommend